The 12 Best Breast Pump Reviews 2017: Buyers Guide

 - How much milk do you need – Is this an everyday thing?

 - Single Vs Double Pump – Breast pumps come with single or double pumps.
-Single pumps are ok for occasional useage, but if you are trying to maximize milk production then choosing a model that can do both breast at simotaenously then a double pump is the best way to go.
+Single pumps are ok for occasional usage, but if you are trying to maximize milk production then choosing a model that can do both breasts at simultaneously then a double pump is the best way to go.

 - Never buy used – Buying a used breast pump is extremely unsanitary.
 Breast pumps should generally only be used by one person only.